-Microchipping is a quick, painless procedure.
-A chip (the size of a grain of rice) is inserted under the skin between your pet’s shoulder blades using a specialist device.
-Its biocompatible glass covering prevents it from being rejected from the body, and your pet’s tissue will grow around it to stop it from moving under the skin.
+Microchipping is a quick, simple procedure.
+A chip (the size of a grain of rice) is inserted under the skin between your pet’s shoulder blades using a special device.
+The biocompatible glass covering prevents it from being rejected from the body, and your pet’s tissue will grow around it to stop it from moving under the skin.

-When a microchip is scanned using a specialist scanner, a number that is unique to that chip will be revealed.
+When a microchip is scanned, a number that is unique to that chip will be revealed.
 It is under this number that your contact details will be stored on a national computerised database.

 The database can be accessed 24/7, including bank holidays.
 This means that should your pet go missing, animal services will be able to scan them and find your contact information within a matter of minutes.

-Animal services that carry specialist microchip scanners include all veterinary practices, dog wardens, The National Canine Defence League and animal welfare organisations such as the RSPCA.
+Animal services that carry microchip scanners include all veterinary practices, dog wardens, The Dogs Trust and animal welfare organisations such as the RSPCA.

-Every member of staff at Bay Vets has their pet microchipped; we highly recommend that you do the same.
+Every member of the team at Bay Vets has their pet microchipped; we highly recommend that you do the same.
 Once your pet is chipped you can rest assured that should anything happen to them, they are carrying your contact details with them.

 If you would like more information about microchipping, or to book an appointment at Bay Vets to have your pet microchipped, please don’t hesitate to get in touch.